MOHIT-JANGIR/ARTH---THE-LIFE-CHANGING-TECHNICAL-JOURNEY/README.md

 # October
-## Implemented some Data Structures and Algorithms on Hadoop.
+## **Implemented some Data Structures and Algorithms on Hadoop.
 I know Data Structures Previous but I did a dedicative course but don’t know where to use implement the Data Structures to solve some use cases.
 DSA is an approach to solve a particular problem.
 Learned multiple things like Hadoop, DSA, and Docker in Parallel.
-I learned a different approach to learning the DSA with Python Notebook Magic Functions
+I learned a different approach to learning the DSA with Python Notebook Magic Functions**
 ## The month of OpenSourc — Hactoberfest 😍.
 Participated in multiple Opensource Events and Learn to contribute to OpenSource.
 I just didn’t make any PR but I learned to do PR.

 # November
-## Continue to learn Hadoop, DSA, Docker, Machine Learning, Ansible, and AWS CSA on Weekends.
+## -->> Continue to learn Hadoop, DSA, Docker, Machine Learning, Ansible, and AWS CSA on Weekends.
 Learned to implement some DSA on Hadoop.Configured Hadoop with Ansible
-Completed the 30 Days of Google Cloud Platform Challenge and completed Cloud Engineering and Data Science and Machine Learning Tracks.
+### Completed the 30 Days of Google Cloud Platform Challenge and completed Cloud Engineering and Data Science and Machine Learning Tracks.
 I learned GCP in the Two Days workshop by Linux World, that knowledge is enough to complete these two tracks.

 # December
 ## Fourth Month of ARTH — The School of Technologies.
 Completed multiple tasks related to Hadoop, DSA, Docker, Machine Learning, and AWSCSA.
 Started with the Data Analytics part from DataScience.
 Learned a lot about Networking and how packets route to reach the client from server and vise versa.
 Learned the advanced concepts of Ansible.

-# Finally, I am on the Last Day of the year 2020.
+# -->> Finally, I am on the Last Day of the year 2020.
 Writing my story to prove that a college student or fresher can do great with the Right Education and Right Mentor like Vimal Daga Sir

 # ```1) Two things highly motivated me to do this Learning seamlessly```
 # ```2) Share the things you Learn```